Vanova/mfom_attribute_detection/src/README.md

 Project architecture
 =============================

 The main abstract classes are in `base` folder.
+The implementations of the abstract classes are in the corresponding folders.

 ![Architecture of the base framework](../docs/figures/architecture_base_framework.png)